italocontreras/querying-redshift-aws-poc/README.md

 # Project

-A code exam for a job position using react and aws services (lambda, s3,dynamo db and api gateway)
+A query redshift poc using lambda

 ## Tabla de Contenidos